Solo Cup Company: Subsequent management

 Robert Leo Hulseman, son of the founder Leo Hulseman and the creator of the iconic red solo cup, served as president.
 Hulseman died December 21, 2016.

 Current CEO Robert M. Korzenski took over from Robert Hulseman in August 2006.
 Korzenski had worked for Sweetheart Cups for over 10 years.

 Customers

 Solo Cup customers include Starbucks, Dairy Queen, Così, Walmart, Whole Foods Market, Einstein Bros.
 Bagels, Publix, and Tim Hortons, as well as many universities.

 The red plastic cups are notably used in American college and university games such as beer pong and flip cup.
 This usage is referenced in Toby Keith's 2011 country music song "Red Solo Cup".
 The red party cup outsells the blue variety by a wide margin.
 In part because of its cultural significance, many other manufacturers now produce similar looking red cups.
 The company is also known for its Jazz cup design, acquired through Sweetheart and sometimes known as "Solo Jazz".

+Interpretation of Cup Markings

+There is a widely held belief, especially prevalent on the internet, that the horizontal rings on a traditional 16 ounce (originally 18 ounce) Solo cup are intended to represent the standard volume for various alcoholic drinks.
+Specifically, indentations at approximately 1, 5, and 12 ounce levels are believed to denote recommended pours for hard liquor, wine, and beer, respectively.
+However, Solo refutes this claim, stating that the markings are open to interpretation and noting that many of their cup designs do not have these specific indented rings.
+Additionally, Dart Container Corporation emphasizes the functionality of the lines in physical performance of the cups over unintended coincidental measurement lines.